 Parasitic helminthic worms infect the central nervous system (CNS) of millions of people in developing countries.
 Infected people who visit or immigrate to nonendemic areas, including the US, may present there.
 Worms may cause meningitis Subacute and Chronic Meningitis Subacute meningitis develops over days to a few weeks.
 Chronic meningitis lasts ≥ 4 weeks.
-Possible causes include fungi, Mycobacterium tuberculosis, rickettsiae, spirochetes, Toxoplasma gondii... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , cerebral masses, hydrocephalus, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
+Possible causes include fungi, Mycobacterium tuberculosis, rickettsiae, spirochetes, Toxoplasma... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , cerebral masses, hydrocephalus, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more , and myelopathy Spinal Cord Compression Various lesions can compress the spinal cord, causing segmental sensory, motor, reflex, and sphincter deficits.
 Diagnosis is by MRI.
 Treatment is directed at relieving compression.
 (See also... read more .

 (See also Introduction to Brain Infections Introduction to Brain Infections Brain infections can be caused by viruses, bacteria, fungi, or, occasionally, protozoa or parasites.
 Encephalitis is most commonly due to viruses, such as herpes simplex, herpes zoster, cytomegalovirus... read more .)